TOUR THE "FINEST HOTEL ON THE LINE"

 Each room in the hotel is unique, and each is filled with its own stories and antiques.
 Aspiring politicians, princes, and some famous outlaws all had their favorite bedrooms and favorite sitting rooms for business or courtship.
 A tour will take you through all three stories of the hotel into all of the available rooms, plus the basement cellar and speakeasy.

 $10 Per Person

 Our most popular tour option is the self-guided tour.
-Walk in through the saloon door on Wharf Street or through the 1st street gate to get started.
+Walk in through the white gate on 1st street to get started.
 Hotel staff will start you on your journey with a few minute walk through, then set you on your way to explore.

 There are framed information pieces throughout the hotel that provide details about the historical significance of each room.
 Please see our policies page for all of our tour policies.

 Walk-in tours are available during Oktoberfest during these hours

 Schedule a tour with a local historical guide and get a deeper insight into the stories and happenings of the White House Hotel and greater Hermann.

 Get in touch using the link below to schedule a guide.

 Coming to the White House Hotel with a large group?
 Get in touch with us using the link below so we can best arrange your self-guided or guided group visit.